i3D-net/ONE-GameHosting-SDK/docs/build.md

 ## Steps

 Build scripts for both platforms can be run from the root:
-- build_release_windows.bat
+- build_release_windows_XX.bat
-- build_release_linux.sh
+- build_release_linux_XX.sh

-There are also debug versions.
-Run the one for your platform and you should see build succeed and tests run successfully.
-Build output is put into the build folder.
+Where XX is 32 or 64 for toolchain and architecture.
+There are also matching debug versions of each script.

-That's it!
+Running the script builds, runs tests and outputs results to the build folder.

 ## Clean